No use denying it anymore.

 - Are you starting from scratch with limited funds?

-Then maybe you have to focus on market research, product validation, and promotion to get a foothold on the market.
+Then maybe you should focus on market research, product validation, and promotion to get a foothold on the market.

 - Are you an established business that has plateaued out?

 You should improve your product or service, increase order size, and find ways of breaking into new markets so you get to the next level.
 An easy way to reach new markets is doing affiliate marketing on large networks like ClickBank.

 Your marketing plan depends on what stage your business is in.